BBN-Q/libaps/doc/installation.rst

 analog module are in a blank state, awaiting upload of the pulse sequencer firmware over the USB interface.

-The BBN APS requires a USB driver in order to communicate with the host PC.
-Prior to plugging the APS into the host computer, you should download and unzip the driver from the FTDI website (http://www.ftdichip.com/Drivers/D2XX.htm).
-After connecting to a Windows XP/Vista/7 machine, the ‘new hardware’ wizard will open.
-Occasionally Windows will find an appropriate driver without further input, but more often you will need to supply the path to the FTDI driver folder.

 While the APS can run in a standalone configuration, we recommend running with a 10 MHz (+7 dBm) external reference.
 This reference must be supplied at the corresponding front panel input before powering on